pypeit/PypeIt/doc/help/pypeit_obslog.rst

                             level directory (e.g., /data/Kast) or the search string up through the wildcard (.e.g, /data/Kast/b).
-Use the --extension option to set the types of files to search for.
-Default is the current working directory. (default: current working directory)
+Use the --extension option to set the types of files to search for. (default: current working directory)
       -k, --keys            Do not produce the log; simply list the pypeit-specific metadata keys available for this spectrograph and their associated header cards.
 Metadata keys with header cards